Centers of disks in Riemannian manifolds: Introduction

 To set the stage let $G$ be a subgroup of the isometry group of a smooth (i.e., $C^\infty$) connected Riemannian manifold $M$, and $\X(M)$ be the space of compact connected $C^1$ embedded submanifolds of $M$ equipped with the $C^1$ topology (see Section~\ref{sec: space of sbmfls}).
 For a subspace $X$ of $\X(M)$, a {\em center\,} is a continuous map $\cf\co X\to M$ such that $\cf(D)$ lies in the relative interior of $D$ for every $D\in X$.
 If in addition $X$ is \mbox{$G$-invariant} and $\cf$ is $G$-equivariant, we say that $\cf$ is {\em $G$-equivariant}, which simply means that $\cf(g D)=g \cf(D)$ for all $D\in X$, $g\in G$.
 We investigate the existence of $\cf$ for a given triple $(M,G,X)$.

-The best-known examples of a center are the center of mass, the circumcenter, and the Steiner point, which we call the {\em classical centers\,}.
-They are $\Iso(\R^n)$-equi\-var\-i\-ant centers on the space of convex compacta in $\X(\R^n)$, where $\Iso(\R^n)$ is the group of Eucludean isometries.
+The best-known examples of a center are the center of mass and the Steiner point, which we call the {\em classical centers\,}.
+They are $\Iso(\R^n)$-equi\-var\-i\-ant centers on the space of convex compacta in $\X(\R^n)$, where $\Iso(\R^n)$ is the group of Euclidean isometries, see~\cite{Sch-book}.

 To state our findings, for any $D\in \X(M)$ let $G_D$ be the subgroup of $G$ which maps $D$ to itself, and $D^{G_D}$ be the points of $D$ which are fixed by $G_D$ (see Section \ref{sec: groups}).
 Note that if $\cf$ is $G$-equivariant, then $\cf(D)\in D^{G_D}$, and in particular, no $G$-equivariant center exists if $D^{G_D}=\emptyset$ for some $D\in X$.
 Our main result is as follows: